|Why Shop, Dine + Live Local?|

 But what if that coffee shop in St. Petersburg is owned by three family members, two of whom live out of state?
 Should that family-owned business be excluded?
 We don't think so.
 How about a locally owned franchise, whose owners live and contribute to the local community, too?

 When considering what businesses fit in the buy-local movement, we ask if they fit the spirit of the five points listed above.

-In the case of the family-owned coffee shop with some family members who live out of state, for example, some of the profits end up going to people outside the Tampa Bay region.
-But the coffee shop, we think, still qualifies as local and fits the spirit of the movement.
+In the case of the family-owned coffee shop with some family members who live out of state, for example, some profits end up going to people outside the Tampa Bay region.
+But we think the coffee shop qualifies as local and fits the spirit of the movement.
 Unsure?
-What if there was only one owner, but she used most of the profits to support her parents in a different state?
-Would we want to penalize for that?
+What if there was only one owner, who lived local, but she used most of the profits to support her parents in a different state?